What to know about 5G cell service, how it affects you, planes and diplomacy - NewsBreak

 The five dozen airports that will have 5G “buffer zones” were selected based on traffic volume, the number of low-visibility days, and geographic location.
 According to the FAA, these buffer zones will only protect the last 20 seconds of flight.

 For those airports not on the list, the FAA says it does “not necessarily” mean low-visibility flights cannot occur.
 With others, the FAA says the 5G towers are far enough away to create a natural buffer.
-So for right now, the effect of 5G is to be determined.Another Read: Cell phone bills too high?
-Here are some that start at just $10 a month — or $25 a month for unlimited
+So for right now, the effect of 5G is to be determined.Betty White suffered stroke 6 days before her death, reports say

 What’s holding up the launch of 5G by AT&T and Verizon?